rhit-lahmanjh/Sky_Guardian/README.md

 ## Router and Drone Connection
 This section will cover how to set up the router, connect your computer to it, and connect the drones to it.

+1. Connect router to power source and turn on.
+2. Disconnect from the wifi you are connected to.
+3. Connect to the router.
+4. Find the non 5G SSID and click connect.
+5. Locate the password to the router located on the botto of the router.
+6.

 ## Necessary Installations

 ### Verify that your GPU is supported by CUDA